zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 ## Running Your Jukebox

+Packaged with this repository is a runner file called "jukebox.rb".

+It is inside of a directory called "bin".
+Bin is short for "binary", which is another way of referrering to an executable file.

-Run your jukebox from the command line with `ruby jukebox.rb`.
+Assuming you are in the root directory of the jukebox project, run your jukebox from the command line with `ruby bin/jukebox.rb`.

+Alternatively, you can also just say `bin/jukebox.rb` since a line of code has been added to the top of the bin/jukebox.rb runner file that tells your command line shell which program to run the file with.